Tanu-2525/Tanu-2525/README.md

 I have hands-on experience with renowned machine learning libraries such as scikit-learn and TensorFlow is an integral part of my journey.
 I am actively implementing various algorithms including linear regression, decision trees, support vector machines, and neural networks.
 By utilizing these libraries, I strive to create powerful and scalable machine learning models.

-### Exploratory Data Analysis 📊

-To extract valuable insights from datasets, I am honing my skills in exploratory data analysis.
-This involves performing data cleaning, handling missing values, and visualizing patterns and trends.
-By diving deep into the data, I aim to uncover hidden insights that can drive impactful decision-making.

 ### Model Evaluation and Optimization 🎯

 I am dedicated to evaluating and optimizing machine learning models to enhance their performance.
 Through techniques such as cross-validation, hyperparameter tuning, and feature selection, I aim to maximize model accuracy and efficiency, ensuring the best possible results.